GHDRTI/guinea-malaria-report-db/doc/import_notes.md

 Several dates in this workbook are November 2015.
 The November workbooks are not available to verify that the data is not just a duplicate of the actual November data.
 Every workbook in December 2015 should be manually double-checked against the November workbooks to verify that the data is not entered twice.

+### 2016

+    FEVRIER2016/Copie de DPS Gaoual (4).xls

+CS Foulamory is defined twice dated Fev/2016: once on sheet CS Foulamory and once on sheet CS 9.
+The data are different on the two sheets.
+Data on sheet CS 9 was ignored when imported.

+    FEVRIER2016/Copie de fervier.xls RATOMA.xls

+Entire workbook is a duplicate of January data.
+Was not imported.

+    FEVRIER2016/Copie de Rapport palu  DPS Coyah  Janvier 2016.xls

+Workbook is the January file.
+Was not imported.

+    JUILLET 2016/Copie de Rapport Palu  mois de Juillet 2015 DPS For.xls

+Workbook is the July 2015 file.
+Was not imported.

+    AOUT 2016/Copie de Rapport Palu  mois de Aout  2015 DPS For.xls

+Workbook is the August 2015 file.
+Was not imported.

+    SEPT206/Copie de Rapport Palu  mois de Septem  2015 DPS For.xls

+Workbook is the September 2015 file.
+Was not imported.

+    DECE2016/Copie de DPS Gaoual (2).xls

+First two sheets are dated Jan 2017.
+Are those the correct dates for those facilities?
+File was not imported.